-Becoming a mother was an incredible experience for me and having dedicated a number of years to raising my children, I combined motherhood with the role of Graphic Designer for The Essential Childminder Magazine, created and published by my sister, who worked in the Early Years Education sector.
+In 2006 and 2007 I welcomed my beautiful daughters to the world, and after dedicating a number of years to raising my children, I combined motherhood with the role of Graphic Designer for The Essential Childminder Magazine with my sister, who worked in the Early Years Education sector.
 The e-magazine offered advice and support to the home childcare profession in the form of monthly publications and it was my artistic editorial that motivated a web development company to offer me a position in 2013 as junior web designer.

 In 2014 a career opportunity arose within a firm of accountants for me to finally embrace the corporate world as a Digital Marketing Executive and in the same year I enrolled on a CAM Diploma in Digital Marketing with Cambridge Marketing College.
 Mid 2015 I was promoted to Creative and Digital Marketing Manager following a review of my role within the company.